jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Life is like a sewer.
-What you get out of it depends on what you put into it.
+What is not started today is never finished tomorrow.
-- Tom Lehrer
+- Johann Wolfgang von Goethe

-Updated on: [5/1/2024]
+Updated on: [5/2/2024]
 <!-- #quoteEnd -->
 </pre>